-Robert remembered the moment he first met Lord William Gray distinctly.
+Robert distinctly remembered the moment he first met Lord William Gray.
 Lenny had just finished shoving the man into the mud and then stomped away, ordering Robert to lift him back out.
 William had fallen in face first, and with his hands bound behind his back he started to kick wildly for fear of drowning in the filth.
 Robert gripped him around the shoulders, pulled him up to a kneeling position, then helped support him as he rose to a stand.

 After spitting enough mud to the side that he could speak again William gurgled out a “Thank you, sir.”

 “You ought not talk back to the guards like that,” Robert gruffly reprimanded as he brushed the mud from William’s eyes and nose.
 He gave a glance to the guards in question, but for the time being the three of them were huddled around a map a few dozen feet distant.
 No doubt they were trying to determine which district of Cotswolds their party was lost in now.